Discover – or Rediscover – the Best of Kalamazoo in Two Days

 We can’t wait to see you at the Air Zoo!

 6151 Portage Rd

 Important Message: Area businesses are working to implement procedures based on the new safety guidelines.
 For each of the attractions and events we mention, we include a link to the business website.
 Please use this link to confirm the details, hours of operation and any requirements guests must follow before visiting.
 Thank You!

 DAY 1: Coffee, Airplanes, Hiking, and Fun & Games with Dinner

 Grab local java and a breakfast burrito at Water Street Coffee in Portage to start your day.
 Head through their drive-thru, or step inside and choose from their extensive coffee menu and their unique breakfast offerings.

-With coffee under your belt, head to the nearby Air Zoo, which is a history lovers paradise.
+With coffee under your belt, head to the nearby Air Zoo, which is a history and science lovers paradise.
 Marvel up close at the planes and space artifacts.
 Docents are readily available to share a story or two.